albertito/libjio/doc/guide.rst

 This small document attempts to serve as a guide to the programmer who wants to use the library.
-It's not a replacement for the man page or reading the code; but it's a good starting point for everyone who wants to get involved with it.
+It's not a replacement for the man page or reading the code, but is a good starting point for everyone who wants to get involved with it.

 The library is not complex to use at all, and the interfaces were designed to be as intuitive as possible, so the text is structured as a guide to present